ManosAgelidis/SPlisHSPlasH/doc/file_format.md

 ]
 ```

-* start (vec3): Minimum corrdinate of the box which defines the fluid block.
+* start (vec3): Minimum coordinate of the box which defines the fluid block.
-* end (vec3): Maximum corrdinate of the box which defines the fluid block.
+* end (vec3): Maximum coordinate of the box which defines the fluid block.
 * translation (vec3): Translation vector of the block.
 * scale (vec3): Scaling vector of the block.
 * denseMode (int):